EAGLE: Speculative Sampling Requires Rethinking Feature Uncertainty: Introduction

 \section{Introduction}

-Auto-regressive decoding has become the de facto standard for large language models (LLMs).
-This process generates output tokens one at a time, which makes the generation by LLMs both costly and slow.
-Speculative sampling \cite{leviathan2023fast,chen2023accelerating} based methods offer a solution to this challenge.
-They divide the generation process of LLMs into two stages: the draft stage, where potential tokens are conjectured at a low cost, and the verification stage, where these tokens are validated \emph{in parallel} through a single forward pass of the LLM.
-The parallelization in speculative sampling facilitates the generation of multiple post-check tokens per LLM forward pass, significantly enhancing speed.
-More importantly, the verification stage in speculative sampling ensures that the text distribution aligns precisely with the decoding results of the original LLM, maintaining the integrity of the generated content.
+Autoregressive decoding, the de facto standard for large language models (LLMs), generates tokens sequentially, leading to slow and costly generation.
+Speculative sampling \cite{leviathan2023fast,chen2023accelerating} based methods address this by dividing the process into a low-cost draft stage and a \emph{parallelized} verification stage over the drafted tokens, allowing for multiple tokens to be validated in a single LLM pass.
+These approaches accelerate generation by producing multiple tokens per pass.
+More importantly, the verification stage ensures that the text distribution aligns precisely with the decoding results of the original LLM, maintaining the integrity of the generated content.

-The key to applying speculative sampling is to identify a draft model that is sufficiently similar to the original LLM yet has lower latency.
-Speculative sampling typically employs a lower-parameter version of a LLM from the same series as the draft model.
-For instance, in the LLaMA2 \cite{touvron2023llama} series which includes models with 7B, 13B, and 70B parameters, using the 7B model as a proxy of the 70B model is valid, while finding a suitable draft model for the smallest 7B variant is tricky.
-An alternative could be to use TinyLLaMA \cite{zhang2024tinyllama}, but this is not feasible for instruct-tuned models due to the inconsistency in instruction templates between LLaMA2-Chat and TinyLLaMA-Chat.
-For 13B and 70B models, a 7B model within the same series could serve as the draft model.
-However, due to the high overhead of the 7B model, the acceleration effect of speculative sampling is not optimal.
+Applying speculative sampling hinges on finding a draft model that mirrors the original LLM's functionality but with reduced latency, often involving a lower-parameter version from the same LLM series.
+For instance, in the LLaMA2 \cite{touvron2023llama} series which includes models with 7B, 13B, and 70B parameters, using the 7B model as a draft model of the 70B model is valid, while finding a suitable draft model for the smallest 7B variant is tricky.
+An alternative could be to use TinyLLaMA \cite{zhang2024tinyllama}, but it is not feasible for instruct-tuned models due to the inconsistency in instruction templates between LLaMA2-Chat and TinyLLaMA-Chat.
+Despite the 7B model's potential as a draft model, its high overhead diminishes acceleration gains.
 Training a new, appropriately sized draft model specifically for speculative sampling is not an ideal solution either due to the high cost: TinyLLaMA is trained on 3,000B tokens, whereas EAGLE is trained on 2-4B tokens.